NeoStellar/.github/profile/README.md

 # Neo Stellar Aviation Team

-Neo Stellar, founded by Yiğit YILMAZ in 2022, is an innovative aviation team comprised of 20 talented students specializing in various branches of the field.
+Neo Stellar, founded in 2022, is an innovative aviation team comprised of 20 talented students specializing in various branches of the field.
 Our diverse team brings together a wealth of knowledge and expertise, united by our passion for aviation.
 With a commitment to excellence and collaboration, we strive to push the boundaries of innovation in the industry.
 Together, we soar towards new horizons, embodying the spirit of progress and discovery.

 ## Roadmap